 Rupert Parker is a wealthy young man, whose domineering mother is extremely displeased about her only son’s unmarried status and forces him to propose to Eliza.
 Clearly terrified of his mother, Rupert confides in Eliza that he doesn’t want to be married.
 The two bond over the fact that they both crave independence and quickly discover that there is a different way for them to form a partnership.

-The mini series was first announced to be in development on 26 November 2018 by Screen Daily.
+The mini series, which is described as a “Victorian Moonlighting” by Declan O’Dwyer in our exclusive interview with the director, was first announced to be in development on 26 November 2018 by Screen Daily.
 On 25 March 2019 Deadline then reported that A+E Networks International gave a formal series order.
 Pre-production started in June 2019 and principal photography began in early July in Dublin with the Irish production company ShinAwiL overseeing it.
-Rachael New is credited as showrunner and creator with Declan O’Dwyer directing all episodes.
+Rachael New is credited as showrunner and creator with Declan O’Dwyer directing all episodes of Season 1.

-The series had its world premiere at Content London on 3 December 2019 and is scheduled to be released in 2020.
-In our exclusive interview on 31 January 2020, Rachael New stated that she is currently working on scripts for season 2.
-It was later confirmed by Stuart Martin in an interview with The Book of Man that they were “due to do a second series of Miss Scarlet and The Duke in September in Dublin”.
+The series had its world premiere at Content London on 3 December 2019 and was released in 2020 in the UK.
+In our exclusive interview on 31 January 2020, Rachael New stated that she is currently working on scripts for season 2, possibly “wearing Miss Scarlet’s costume” (as Declan O’Dwyer speculated in October 2019).
+It was later confirmed by Stuart Martin in an interview with The Book of Man that they were “due to do a second series of Miss Scarlet & The Duke in September in Dublin”.